Rififi in Tokyo

 Rififi in Tokyo (French: Rififi à Tokyo) is a 1963 French-Italian crime film directed by Jacques Deray and starring Karlheinz Böhm, Charles Vanel and Barbara Lass.

-Synopsis
+Plot

 The veteran gangster Van Hekken arrives in Tokyo to pull off a heist of a precious diamond from a bank vault.
-However, when his planned second-in command is killed he has turn to the dead man's friend Carl Mersen.
+However, when his planned second-in command is killed he turns to the dead man's friend Carl Mersen.